flenniken/statictea/docs/args.md

 # newArgsOr

-Return a new Args object containing a warning.
+Return a new ArgsOr object containing a warning.

 ```nim
 func newArgsOr(warningData: WarningData): ArgsOr